vicramon/ember-tutorial/chapters/the-ember-object.md

 user = App.User.create()
 ```

-Note that I'm putting the user on `App`.
-Ember needs to place all of the app data inside a variable, and people typically use `App`.
+Note that I'm putting this User object inside `App`.
+Ember needs to place all of the app data inside a variable, and Ember devs typically use `App`.
 So when you define some kind of Object in ember you always want to have it on `App`.

 Now what we've done is great and all, but we probably want to add things to our User object.
 Let's do it!

 Objects can have three types of things inside them: properties, functions, and observers.
+I'll cover each of these.

 ## Properties